drupalprojects/focal_point/README.md

 newly uploaded image.
 Drag this crosshair to the most important part of your image.
 Done.

-As a bonus, you can double-click the crosshair to see the exact coordintes (in percentages) of the focal point.
+As a bonus, you can double-click the crosshair to see the exact coordinates (in percentages) of the focal point.

 ### Cropping your image